ClarytyLLC/docs/src/docs/automate-studio/tutorials/README.md

 # Tutorials

-A step-by-step guid to build some basic and some more advanced **AI Flows** from scratch
+A step-by-step guide to building some basic and more advanced **AI Flows** from scratch.

 <!-- ### Content